tocalabs/toca-docs/src/book/testing/testing_apps.md

 :video{src="/src/assets/book/preview_as_user.webm"}

-## Using Deploy States
+## Using Versions

-Just like with automation, your Apps are always :docs-link[versioned]{id="common/versioning"}, this means that you can develop your app in the _Draft_ state, whilst your _Published_ state app is the one that is deployed and in the hands of your users.
-You can have your draft state deployed on one URL and your published version deployed on another URL.
+Just like with automation, your Apps are always :docs-link[versioned]{id="common/versioning"}, this means that you can develop your app in the _Draft_ version, whilst your _Published_ version app is the one that is deployed and in the hands of your users.
+You can have your draft version deployed on one URL and your published version deployed on another URL.
 This allows you to fully :docs-link[deploy your App]{id="projects/apps/deployment"} whilst developing it so you can see what the real experience will be like.

 :video{src="/src/assets/book/app_deploy_states.webm"}